6 minute read

 This piece gives you the tools to identify the first signs you could be in harm’s way, by equipping you to recognise communication clues you’re with a pathological narcissist whose mask is slipping.

 Starting to get a little suss that maybe your ‘soul mate’ ain’t so perfect?
 Do you feel like maybe something isn’t quite right but you can’t put your finger on it?
 Well…it could be that the bliss of idealisation is done, and you are being transitioned to devaluation, the second phase in the cycle of narcissistic abuse.
 Obviously, this would mean that your ‘soul mate’ is really something far more dangerous.

-As introduced in Part 1 of the ‘Communication clues’ series, one approach is to pay attention to the language used which can tell you if something’s not quite right.
-Knowing who and what you are dealing with, is so important in understanding that stepping away from what will only ever be a toxic relationship, is necessary to protect yourself.
+By paying attention to the language used by your ‘soul mate’, you can detect who and what you are dealing with, which is so important in understanding that stepping away from what will only ever be a toxic relationship, is necessary to protect yourself.

 The strategies used are extremely effective and cause untold harm, including doubting yourself and your perception of reality.

 If you are caught in this trap, you are questioning yourself rather than the narcissist…but does any of the information below ring true?
 Do you find yourself at the receiving end of any of these mind addling ploys?